rabindra-harlalka/rabindra-harlalka.github.io/_posts/2018-06-09-hexdump-formatting.md

 *Note:* `--color` and `-L` options are equivalent.

 Now, coming to the original case of omitting the offset from the output, removing  the `"%07_ax_L[cyan] "` format string will do the trick.

+# Further reading
+To see hexdump being used in its full glory: [SUSE Blog: Making Sense of Hexdump](https://www.suse.com/c/making-sense-hexdump/)